Rep. Marjorie Taylor Greene is adamant that the Republican Party has lost its way.

 “When the MAGA train left the station, I was on it the entire time, and then when everybody bailed and jumped off, I got out and I helped push it up the [expletive] mountain,” Ms. Greene said recently on “The Tucker Carlson Show.”

-That’s why it’s striking to see Ms. Greene at odds with Mr. Trump and most of her GOP colleagues on Capitol Hill on several hot-button issues: the Jeffrey Epstein files, U.S. assistance to Israel, the $40 billion Argentina bailout, Obamacare subsidies and the government shutdown.
+That’s why it’s striking to see Ms. Greene at odds with Mr. Trump and most of her Republican colleagues on Capitol Hill on several hot-button issues: the Jeffrey Epstein files, U.S. assistance to Israel, the $40 billion Argentina bailout, Obamacare subsidies and the government shutdown.

 She has taken her message anywhere and everywhere, including ABC’s “The View.”

-Asked about the current state of the MAGA movement, Ms. Greene said recent policy battles have exposed divisions.
+Asked about the state of the MAGA movement, Ms. Greene said recent policy battles have exposed divisions.

-She sees herself, as well as Mr. Massie and conservative commentator Tucker Carlson, as part of the America First wing, while others like Mr. Graham and Texas Sen. Ted Cruz fall into what she calls the “Israel First” camp.
+She sees herself, as well as Mr. Massie and conservative commentator Tucker Carlson, as part of the “America First” wing, while others, such as Mr. Graham and Sen. Ted Cruz of Texas, fall into what she calls the “Israel First” camp.

 “Let’s focus on our country,” Ms. Greene said.
 “All these foreign wars and causes don’t lower grocery prices, don’t help small businesses, don’t help seniors.
 They’re not helping my kids’ generation, who have no hope of owning a home or finding a good job.”

-Ms. Greene also believes the MAGA faithful want more of Health and Human Services Secretary Robert F. Kennedy, Jr.’s Make America Great Again agenda implemented.
+Ms. Greene also believes the MAGA faithful want more of Health and Human Services Secretary Robert F. Kennedy Jr.’s “Make America Healthy Again” agenda to be implemented.

 “I am really tired of the pissing contest in Washington, D.C., between the men,” she said on “The View.”